San Francisco Transportation

 • Berryessa/North San Jose-Richmond

-If you are familiar with Metro system ticket dispensers in NYC, Los Angeles, Chicago, Washington, Philadelphia, Boston, Atlanta, Baltimore, or Miami, you’ll easily grasp the same approach for BART ticket dispensers.
-Otherwise, spend a 2 minutes watching this “How To” video.
+If you are familiar with Metro Rail ticket dispensers in NYC, Los Angeles, Chicago, Washington, Philadelphia, Boston, Atlanta, Baltimore, or Miami, you’ll easily grasp the same approach for BART ticket dispensers.

 Since BART commuters may travel up to 40 miles in one direction, the highest one-way fares reach $8.
 Better yet, purchase a discounted Clipper Card to interchangeably travel on all transit modes in the San Francisco Bay Area.
 BART hours of operation are:

-Transfer underground from BART to Muni Metro at any of four (Embarcadero, Montgomery, Powell, Civic Center) downtown BART-Muni Metro stations.
-Transfer from BART to ferries by deboarding at Embarcadero Station, then walk 2 blocks east to the Ferry Building.
+Transfer underground from BART to Muni Metro at any of four (Embarcadero, Montgomery, Powell, Civic Center) BART-Muni Metro stations located downtown and the BART-Muni Metro Balboa Park Station.
+After exiting BART-Muni Metro Embarcadero Station, you can walk 1 block east to the San Francisco Ferry Building.
+Such a travel convenience!

-Millbrae Station allows Caltrain commuters to transfer to a BART train that goes to SFO Airport.
-You can also transfer (with a different ticket) to Amtrak trains at Santa Clara and San Jose Diridon Stations.
+Millbrae Station allows Caltrain commuters to transfer to a BART train that goes into SFO Airport.
+With an enhanced Caltrain ticket, you can also transfer to Amtrak trains at Santa Clara and San Jose Diridon Stations.

-San Francisco Municipal Railway, locally called Muni Metro, started as a streetcar system in the 1890s with most surface track shared with automobiles.
-In 1980, larger capacity light rail trains replaced streetcars, and a new tunnel under Market Street connected with two old streetcar tunnels.
+San Francisco Municipal Railway (Muni Metro) started as streetcars in the 1890s with mostly surface tracks.
+In 1980, larger-capacity Light Rail trains replaced streetcars, and a new tunnel under Market Street interconnected two old streetcar tunnels.
+When riding the Muni Metro System, you experience its hybrid Light Rail-Streetcar nature.

 J Church: Balboa Park-City College-Castro District-Market-Embarcadero